JunPyoL22/bvar/README.md

 # bvar
-Bayesian VAR model
+Bayesian FAVAR model

-This codes are for Bayesian Linear and VAR analysis using my personal research project.
+This codes are for Bayesian Factor Augumented VAR code written in Python with Scipy and Numpy.
-And, these are in progress not completed code.
-I am still working
+The purpose of this code is for analysing industrial producivity spillover effect in Korea.